crystal-lang/crystal-book/syntax_and_semantics/blocks_and_procs.md

 method { |argument| argument.some_method }
 ```

-Can both be written as:
+can both be written as:

 ```crystal
 method &.some_method